 - includes scholars who have been honored for their work in theology, including several members of the American Academy of Arts and Sciences.

 - demonstrates particular strengths in Latino spirituality and the Church in Latin America.

 - is affiliated with many interdisciplinary institutes and centers, including the Institute for Church Life, the Medieval Institute, the Center for Social Concerns, and Campus Ministry.

-Theology is a large and distinguished Department at Notre Dame, with scholars known and respected around the world for their groundbreaking work in such areas as liberation theology and the Dead Sea Scrolls.
-Further, teaching has always been one of the Department’s strengths.
-Ph.D. students together with their faculty mentors, engage in comprehensive teaching workshops to prepare them to teach in a variety of institutional settings.
+Theology is a large and distinguished department at Notre Dame, with scholars known and respected around the world for their groundbreaking work in such areas as liberation theology and the Dead Sea Scrolls.
+Furthermore, teaching has always been one of the department’s strengths.
+Ph.D. students, together with their faculty mentors, engage in comprehensive teaching workshops to prepare them to teach in a variety of institutional settings.
 Undergraduate students work with faculty to explore a wide range of subjects, and master-level students prepare to integrate theological understanding into academic, ministerial, and/or other professional contexts.

 A Nurturing Community

 Students at Notre Dame cite the vibrant spiritual life on campus as a special reason they enjoy living and studying here during the academic year and summer months.
 The favorable student-teacher ratio brings scholars, graduate students, and/or undergraduate majors together for meaningful collaboration.
 Cohorts of graduate students worship, learn, and relax together.

 Engagement with the Church and the World